 The syntax of the function is:

 where the number arguments are one or more numeric values (or arrays of numeric values), that you want to return the smallest value of.

 In current versions of Excel (Excel 2007 & later), you can provide up to 255 number arguments to the Min function, but in Excel 2003, the function can only accept up to 30 number arguments.

 If an argument is supplied to the function as a reference to a cell, or an array of cells, the Min function will ignore blank cells, and text or logical values contained within the supplied cell range.
 However, logical values and text representations of numbers that are supplied directly to the function will be included in the calculation.

-Further examples of the Excel Min function can be found on the Microsoft Office website.
+Further examples of the Excel Min function are provided on the Microsoft Office website.